smullalkar/Project-POS/README.md

 <br>
 <a href =  "https://posproject.smullalkar.tech ">
   <button style = "background:red,padding:5px">Demo Link</button>

+  credentials :

+  email : shazz@gmail.com
+  password : nopass123

+  otherwise you can also register and start from the scratch.

 </a>

 To get started and know better here is the list of the features build inside this application